メインコンテンツにスキップ

 Toi Cafe

-Guests are welcome to write their questions or lingering thoughts on sticky notes or explore the Everyone’s Questions Library, a curated book corner for inspiration.
+DNP Plaza Cafe is open to all and offers thoughtful features designed to spark reflection on a better future.
+Guests are welcome to write their questions or lingering thoughts on sticky notes or explore Minna-no-Toi Bunko: Everyone’s “Questions” Library, a curated book corner for inspiration.
 Enjoy coffee and light snacks while spending your time here in whatever way suits you best.

 Find the answers